Dark-Energy-Studios/Inside-the-Machine/Documentation/personal_talk.md

 Look outside to all these hard working people.
 What's so difficult to just do your job?

 Now get back to work.
-I'll watching you.
+I'll be watching you.